ifa-ifa/Lunar-Tear/LunarTearLoader/readme.md

 Change the filepath to point to your LunarTearLoader.
 Place that at the end of the Special K config file (e.g dxgi.ini or d3d11.ini)

-There will also be a launcher in case you dont want to use special k.
-Just place it in the same directory and launch from that exe

 ## Future Improvements